sveltejs/kit/documentation/docs/05-modules.md

     - `keepfocus` (boolean, default `false`) If `true`, the currently focused element will retain focus after navigation.
 Otherwise, focus will be reset to the body
     - `state` (object, default `{}`) The state of the new/updated history entry
 - `invalidate(href)` causes any `load` functions belonging to the currently active page to re-run if they `fetch` the resource in question.
 It returns a `Promise` that resolves when the page is subsequently updated.
+- `i18nRoute(route)` programmatically prefixes a given route with the current lang.
+If the current lang is the default locale, than it will not be prefixed.
 - `prefetch(href)` programmatically prefetches the given page, which means a) ensuring that the code for the page is loaded, and b) calling the page's `load` function with the appropriate options.
 This is the same behaviour that SvelteKit triggers when the user taps or mouses over an `<a>` element with [sveltekit:prefetch](#anchor-options-sveltekit-prefetch).
 If the next navigation is to `href`, the values returned from `load` will be used, making navigation instantaneous.
 Returns a `Promise` that resolves when the prefetch is complete.
 - `prefetchRoutes(routes)` — programmatically prefetches the code for routes that haven't yet been fetched.
 Typically, you might call this to speed up subsequent navigation.
 If no argument is given, all routes will be fetched; otherwise, you can specify routes by any matching pathname such as `/about` (to match `src/routes/about.svelte`) or `/blog/*` (to match `src/routes/blog/[slug].svelte`).
 Unlike `prefetch`, this won't call `load` for individual pages.
 Returns a `Promise` that resolves when the routes have been prefetched.
 - `switchLocalPath(newLAng)` redirects the user to the same slug, but with `newLang/` prefix.
 There is also a check if `newLang` is available through the config and if `newLang` is different from `currentLang`.